agathoklisx/libved/README.md

    Many of the algorithms are based on a (usually) double linked list with a head and a tail and in many cases a current pointer, that can act (at the minimum) as an iterator;  but there is no specific list type (just abstracted macros that act on structures.
-Those structs, and based on the context (specific type), can contain (some or all) of those (everybody C favorites) pointers.
+Those structs, and based on the context (specific type), can contain (some or all) of those (everybody's C favorites) pointers.

    A couple of notes regarding the inner code.